PurdueROV-Archive/Cerulean-BattleStation/README.md

 How to install and run:
 -----------------------
 Download and install [Qt](http://qt-project.org/).
 Open project file in Qt Creator and run qmake to set up build system.
 Try running it and hopefully everything works.
-Only dependcies should be Qt and SDL.
+Only dependencies should be Qt and SDL.
 SDL libraries for Windows and OS X are included in the repository and should be configured to compile with them.

 Dependencies
 ----------------------------